lucienbill/lucienbill.github.io/about.md

 permalink: /about/
 ---

-I am a developer and a musician.
-I'll probably write more details sometime.
+I used to be a mechanical engineer doing some code for a living, then I met Violaine Varicca and she turned me into a developer.

 ### More Information